spinkube/documentation/content/en/docs/spin-operator/tutorials/pub-sub-with-redis.md

 ## Prerequisites

 For this tutorial, we will be using:
-- [Spin](https://developer.fermyon.com/spin/v2/install) to build and deploy our event-driven WebAssembly application,
+- [Spin](https://developer.fermyon.com/spin/v2/install) to build and deploy our event-driven WebAssembly application, and
-- [Redis](https://redis.io/docs/install/install-redis/) to generate events in our real-time messaging scenario, and
+- [Redis](https://redis.io/docs/install/install-redis/) to generate events in our real-time messaging scenario.
-- [Rancher Desktop](https://rancherdesktop.io/) to manage Kubernetes on our Desktop. ([This page](../../spin-operator/tutorials/integrating-with-rancher-desktop.md) documents integrating Rancher Desktop and SpinKube.)

 ## Create a Kubernetes Cluster